Homotopy theory of symmetric powers

-\lemm If $G\colon \D \r \C$ is a functor between model categories that creates weak equivalences (for example, if the model structure on $\D$ is transferred from $\C$) and preserves pushouts along a map $d \in \Mor(\D)$ and $G(d)$ is an (acyclic) h-cofibration then $d$~is an (acyclic) h-cofibration. \xlemm \pf Given a pushout $f'$ in $\D$ of a weak equivalence~$f$ under $\dom(d)$, we apply~$G$ and get a pushout in~$\C$.
+\lemm Suppose $G\colon \D \r \C$ is a functor between model categories that creates weak equivalences (for example, if the model structure on $\D$ is transferred from $\C$).
+If $G$ preserves pushouts along a map $d \in \Mor(\D)$ and $G(d)$ is an (acyclic) h-cofibration, then $d$~is an (acyclic) h-cofibration. \xlemm

+\pf Given a pushout $f'$ in $\D$ of a weak equivalence~$f$ under $\dom(d)$, we apply~$G$ and get a pushout in~$\C$.
 As $G(d)$ is an h-cofibration, $G(f')$ is a weak equivalence, hence $f'$ is a weak equivalence and therefore $d$~is an h-cofibration.
 The acyclic part is similar, using that $G$~detects weak equivalences. \xpf